Around Iceland in 10 days

 Sólheimajökull, Reynisfjara, the black beach and Reynisdrangar sea stacks.
 Exploring gorges and remote paths in the Mýrdalur highlands.
 Puffins at Reynisfjall cliffs and Dyrhólaey peninsula.

 Heading for Skaftafell via Mýrdalssandur and Skaftáreldahraun lava field, Fjaðrárgljúfur gorge and Kirkjubæjarklaustur.
-The great mountain Lómagnúpur and the vast stretch of sand and gravel, Skeiðarársandur, arriving to Skaftafell where we take a 45 minutes long hike to Svartifoss waterfall.
+The great mountain Lómagnúpur and the vast stretch of sand and gravel, Skeiðarársandur, arriving to Skaftafell where we take a 45 minutes long hike to Svartifoss waterfall if conditions are good.
 Staying in the Skaftafell or Glacier lagoon area.

 Morning photo session at the Glacier Lagoon and shooting the icebergs on the beach before heading east to Höfn and Vestrahorn, Stokksnes, Hvalnesskriður and Eystrahorn.
 Entering East Iceland passing through beautiful fjords with high mountains out to sea.
 Staying for the night at Hotel Bláfell in Breiðdalsvík.

 Traveling onwards up to Egilsstaðir and into North Iceland, heading for the Lake Mývatn with geothermal area at Námafjall and Krafla and the great waterfalls Dettifoss and Selfoss.
-Staying two nights at Fosshóll guesthouse at the edge of Goðafoss waterfall.
+Staying two nights in the Mývatn area close to the Goðafoss waterfall.

 Morning photo session before the crowds arrive at Goðafoss waterfall, one of the most picturesque in Iceland.
 Lake Mývatn area explored with it's beautiful surroundings.
 Back for sunset at Goðafoss waterfall and staying at Fosshóll for the night.